-H.4 Student-centred learning and Personal Development Portfolio development within the Master's programme framework and guidelines.
+H.4 Student-centred learning and Personal Development Portfolio

+The students control the learning process and choose the subjects related to the Spatial Engineering knowledge base.
+They take the lead in the learning process by developing their own plan for personal development within the Master's programme framework and guidelines.
 A Mentor provides the academic guidance for each student during the first academic year.
 The personal learning trajectory and results are kept by the student in a digital Personal Development Portfolio (PDP).
 The PDP contains the choices the student makes on study units to follow, specific knowledge gained in study units and project execution, development on skill learning lines, and reflection on project participation and process.
 The content of the PDP is, amongst others, used as a basis for the oral test in the case study projects (see Section I).
-Without a complete PDP that is approved by the Study Adviser the student cannot participate in the oral test of the Case study project (see Section I.1).
+Without a complete PDP that is approved by the Programme Manager, the student cannot participate in the oral test of the Case study project (see Section I.1).